Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

-To compare our deep learning method against commonly used approaches, we implemented three open-source algorithms for artifact detection: a spectral power threshold-based approach \citep{Huber2000, Leach2020}, a standard deviation threshold-based approach \citep{yasa} and a heuristic-based 1D-CNN method \citep{Paissan2022}.
+{\revisionb To provide a meaningful baseline for comparison with our deep learning method, we selected three benchmark methods for artifact detection which are commonly used and available open-source: a spectral power threshold-based approach \citep{Huber2000, Leach2020}, because it is a widely used technique in a frequency domain{\revisiond;} a standard deviation threshold-based approach \citep{yasa}, because it is a typical amplitude-based artifact rejection algorithm{\revisiond;} and a heuristic-based 1D-CNN method \citep{Paissan2022}, which represents a recent machine learning approach that has demonstrated a strong performance compared to other CNN-based approaches for artifact detection.}